Evola’s 15 Principles of the True State

 8. Anti-Democratic, Anti-Liberal

-Democracy is mob rule.
+Democracy is mob rule and also rule by the oligarchs that can propagandize the masses and co-opt the state.
 Liberalism severs man from transcendence.
 Both are forms of decay.

 9. Supremacy of the Ethos over the Economy